© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Dyffryn-Bern Inscribed Stone is a scheduled monument protected by Cadw under reference CD049.
 View the official record →

-Dyffryn-Bern Inscribed Stone is an Early Medieval inscribed stone located in Ceredigion, Wales, and forms part of the region's significant corpus of early Christian monuments.
+Dyffryn-Bern Inscribed Stone is an Early Medieval inscribed stone monument located in Ceredigion, Wales, and is recorded as Scheduled Ancient Monument CD049.
 It is designated a Scheduled Ancient Monument by Cadw under reference CD049.

 Dyffryn-Bern Inscribed Stone dates from the early medieval period, and is classified as a inscribed stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Dyffryn-Bern Inscribed Stone is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CD049.